-Quarterly and annual estimates of goods on a balance of payments basis and of services are included in the U.S. International Transactions Accounts, which are published in news releases in March, June, September, and December and in the Survey of Current Business in the January, April, July, and October issues.
-The next release of the U.S. International Transactions Accounts is scheduled for June 18, 2014.
-The Survey of Current Business is available online at www.bea.gov/scb/index.htm.
+Quarterly and annual estimates of goods on a balance of payments basis and of services are included in the U.S. international transactions accounts, which are published in news releases in March, June, September, and December and in the Survey of Current Business in the January, April, July, and October issues.
+The next release of the international transactions accounts is scheduled for June 14, 2013.
+The Survey of Current Business is available online at www.bea.gov/scb/index.htm or from the Superintendent of Documents, U.S. Government Printing Office, Washington, D.C.
+20402.